Cool-Cole/ChaCha/README.md

 If you would like to make a contribution to this project please open up an issue and, instead of submitting code, please submit advice/reasources to help me learn what I am doing incorrectly or what I could be doing better.
 That would help a lot!!!

 # !WARNING!
 Do not use this in production code!
-I am not a Cryptographer and only a novice at C and as such this code is probably really bad!
+I am not a Cryptographer and only a novice at C, as such this code is probably really bad!
 This is just a learning project.

 # Implemented
 * ChaCha 8, 12, 20, with a 256 bit private key, 96 bit nonce and 32 bit counter.